Skip to main content

 In the long format, string values are represented as separate fields rather than as labels.
 As a result, a data form in long form may have duplicated time values.

-Grafana can detect and convert data frames in long format into wide format.
+With the Grafana plugin SDK for Go, a plugin can detect can detect and convert data frames in long format into wide format.

 Name: Long